-It’s recommended that buyers or sellers partner with an experienced local agent to help better understand how real estate transfer taxes work in your specific area.
-The below guide will also walk you through how transfer taxes work in New Jersey.
+The below guide will walk you through how transfer taxes work in New Jersey.

 While some real estate contracts can be drawn up so that the buyer is responsible for paying all or some of the transfer taxes, in New Jersey, it's 100% the seller's responsibility.
 The only time a buyer will have to put any money towards transfer fees is when the total home sale is over $1 million.

-Most states have a fixed state level tax rate for real estate transfer taxes, but New Jersey is a little different.
+Most states have a fixed state level tax rate for real estate transfer taxes, but New Jersey has a more complicated approach.
 New Jersey has different rates set depending on the total value of the home being sold.

 For example, in New Jersey, homes at or under $150,000 have a $2.00 tax per every $500 of value, home between $150,001 and $200,000 have a $3.35 tax per every $500 of value, and home between $200,001 and $350,000 have a $3.90 tax per every $500 of value.